epimedai/flowers/README.md

 (ml) $ tar -xvzf 17flowers.tgz
 ```
 or by downloading the zipped file from http://www.robots.ox.ac.uk/~vgg/data/flowers/17/17flowers.tgz
-and extracting the files into this repo's root folder
+and extracting the files into this repo's root folder.

 #### Restructuring
-Originally, the dataset is structured by having the first 80 images belonging to the first species, the next 80 images to the second, and so on.
-The file ```restructure.py```, found in the repo, will build the structure we want if it is run in the same folder as ```jpg```.
-This step can also be done manually, see [Preparing the dataset](README.md#preparing-the-dataset) section for more info.
+The newly downloaded dataset is structured by having the first 80 images belonging to the first species, the next 80 images to the second, and so on.
+For the sake of simplicity, we want to change this structure.
+By executing the script ```restructure.py``` in the same folder as ```jpg```, the images will be strucutred as described in [Preparing the dataset](README.md#preparing-the-dataset).
+This step can also be done manually.

 Make sure that the newly created folder is called ```flowers``` (this will happen automatically after running ```restructure.py```) and is placed in the same directory as this guide, i.e. root folder of this repo.
 When this is the case you are ready to go!